 13. BELL Scout Air – Best Half Face Helmet

-BELL Scout Air is one of the lightest helmet Bell has ever produced, weighing only about 900 grams!
-This helmet is exceptionally compact and qualifies for the ECE and DOT certification.
-It is a budget category helmet using all the premium components.
+BELL Scout Air is one of the lightest helmets Bell has ever produced, weighing only about 900 grams!
+This helmet is exceptionally compact and qualifies for the ECE and DOT certifications.
+It is a budget-category helmet using all the premium components.

-It supports an “In-mold” construction, using a tri matrix design instead of polycarbonate, which makes it lightweight.
-It has a nice retro feel, throws you back in the ’90s.
+It supports an “In-mold” construction, using a tri-matrix design instead of polycarbonate, which makes it lightweight.
+It has a nice retro feel, and throws you back in the ’90s.

 It fits the head size of an intermediate oval and sits a little high above the eyebrows.
 It has a removable peak that can be popped out with a button to swap it with a bigger one if you want.
 Unlike other helmets that fall under this budget category, this one allows you to remove the internals.
 Everything in it is integrated, like your cheek pads or comfort liner; all are attached.